 No matter how many people your automated campaign may reach, you should never use any bait and switch tactics.
 Your subject line should detail exactly what your email is going to talk about.

 You should also look to remove subscribers that are inactive from your list.
 This will help your automation program deliver the best results for you.
-It will also keep your email signature from triggering spam filters in certain email clients.
-Make sure that you keep up with your customer base so that you will always be the first to know if they change email addresses.
-You can also automate these updates within good automation programs, so do not worry about customers who move.
-This is what they do – all that you really need to be able to do is keep up.
+It will also keep your emails from triggering spam filters in certain email clients.
+Make sure that you keep up with your customer base so you know if they change email addresses.
+You can also automate these updates within good automation programs giving you one less thing to worry about.

 Email marketing is a very effective tool in your digital marketing tool box.
 Automation and planning should be incorporated in your Email Marketing.
 This will aid in keeping you from going crazy and provide stepping stones for email marketing success.
 If you are interested in setting up an email marketing campaign give us a call we would be happy to help.